-COLUMBUS, Ohio (June 29, 2017) - The CW Columbus, WWHO-TV 53 has released its 2017 broadcast schedule for Thursday Night Lights presented by University of Findlay, the weekly, live high school football broadcast.
+COLUMBUS, Ohio (June 29, 2017) - The CW Columbus, WWHO-TV 53 has released its 2017 broadcast schedule for the Central Ohio Honda Dealers Thursday Night Lights presented by University of Findlay, the weekly, live high school football broadcast.
 Now in its 6th season, TNL features a top Central Ohio matchup each Thursday night during High School football season.

 This season features two games being played at the newly built Fortress Field in Obetz, home to the Columbus lacrosse team, the Ohio Machine.
 Also, 3 new schools will be making their Thursday Night Lights debut.